ccie18643/PyTCP/README.md

 #### Work in progress:

- - Stack - *implementing support for multiple interfaces*
- - Stack - *implementing stack debugging console so certain information about stack components can be displayed on demand by sending commands. eg 'show icmpv6 nd cache', 'show ipv6 route', etc... it should also let run interactive commands like ping or stack's udp/tcp echo clients*
+ - Code - *Unit testing for libraries and modules (based on Facebook's Testslide library)*

 #### Next steps:

+ - Stack - *get back to implementing stack debugging console so certain information about stack components can be displayed on demand by sending commands. eg 'show icmpv6 nd cache', 'show ipv6 route', etc... it should also let run interactive commands like ping or stack's udp/tcp echo clients*
  - QUIC protocol - *research and plan for the implementation, this depends on ability to create lab environment for it*
  - IPv6 protocol - *redesign the RA PI option handling and ND prefix auto configuration to properly use A nad L flags, some research also needed on case when different than /64 prefix is being advertised*
  - IPv6 protocol - *implement optional headers*